-White blood cells (WBCs), also referred to as leukocytes, are the cells of the immune system that protect the body against infectious disease, allergens, and other foreign invaders.
-White blood cells are produced in the bone marrow or blood factory.
-There are several types of WBCs in the blood, each with a specific job and function.
-Disease states and disorders occur when either too few or too many white blood cells are present.
+White blood cells (WBCs), also called leukocytes, are the cells of the immune system that protect the body against infectious disease, allergens, and other foreign invaders.

-- Leukopenia, when there is a decrease in the number of white blood cells, which can be caused by cells being destroyed by an illness or by other conditions.
+- In leukopenias, there is a decrease in the number of white blood cells, which can be caused by cells being destroyed by an illness or by other conditions.

 - One particular kind of leukopenia is neutropenia, which means that there are fewer neutrophils in the blood.
 Outside causes of neutropenia include chemotherapy, medications, toxins, and viral illness.
 Disorders that can cause neutropenia within the body include defects in bone marrow (where all WBCs are created), or conditions in which a person is born with too few neutrophils.

 - Both leukopenia and neutropenia can cause deficiency in the immune system, which can increase risk of infection.
 Treatment of leukopenia and neutropenia are aimed at the underlying cause of the change in cell counts.